Notes on navigating the challenging territory of caregiving.

 Discuss legal and financial issues.
 Most patients want to take care of important affairs, such as wills, living wills and medical power of attorney.
 Caregivers should consider reviewing financial details, such as bank accounts, tax documents, stocks, bonds, mutual funds, retirement accounts, CDs and contact information for financial advisers.

 Allow patients to express feelings.
 Caregivers should make sure patients feel safe and comfortable expressing how they feel, and remind them that there’s no need to be upbeat all the time.
+Caregivers should also be prepared for patient mood swings, which can be a side effect of treatment.

 Call a family meeting.
 Friends and family, regardless of distance, might want to be involved in the patient’s care.
 Caregivers should organize a family meeting, even if it’s just by phone, to discuss who will do what.
 It’s important for the patient to be involved, too.